Skip to main content

 Summary

-In this workshop, you learned how to create an AKS Automatic cluster and deploy an application to the cluster using Automated Deployments.
-From there, you learned how to troubleshoot application issues using the Azure portal and how to integrate applications with Azure services using the AKS Service Connector.
-You also learned how to enable application monitoring with AutoInstrumentation using Azure Monitor Application Insights, which provides deep visibility into your application's performance without requiring any code changes.
-Additionally, you explored how to configure your applications for resource specific scaling using the Vertical Pod Autoscaler (VPA) and scaling your applications with KEDA.
-Hopefully, you now have a better understanding of how easy it can be to build and deploy applications on AKS Automatic.
+In this workshop, you learned how to create an AKS Automatic cluster and deploy an application using Automated Deployments.
+You then integrated your application with Azure OpenAI using the AKS Service Connector and Workload Identity.
+You also enabled application monitoring with AutoInstrumentation using Azure Monitor Application Insights for deep visibility into performance without code changes.
+Finally, you configured resource-specific scaling with the Vertical Pod Autoscaler (VPA) and event-driven scaling with KEDA.

-To learn more about AKS Automatic, visit the AKS documentation and checkout our other AKS Automatic lab in this repo to explore more features of AKS.
+To learn more about AKS Automatic, visit the AKS documentation and check out our other AKS Automatic lab in this repo to explore more features of AKS.

 In addition to this workshop, you can also explore the following resources:

-If you have any feedback or suggestions for this workshop, please feel free to open an issue or pull request in the GitHub repository
+If you have any feedback or suggestions for this workshop, please feel free to open an issue or pull request in the GitHub repository.

 Cleanup